Homes, businesses and a school were evacuated and roads closed after a World War Two bomb was found in a quarry in Dorset.

 Staff and pupils from Castle Court School were taken to another site ahead of the explosion.

-Brimstone Site Investigation spoke 5131 (BD) Squadron to ascertain their disposal technique, it transpired that the RAF opted for a low order technique in dealing with this massive WWII experimental Barnes Wallis creation, fortunately the Unexploded Bomb (UXB) was concrete filled this time.
+Brimstone Site Investigation spoke 5131 (BD) Squadron to ascertain their disposal technique, it transpired that the RAF opted for a low order technique in dealing with this massive WWII experimental Barnes Wallis creation.
+Fortunately the unexploded bomb (UXB) was concrete filled this time.